Laranguyen811/stock-market-application-2024/README.md

 ## Contact

-If you want to contact me you can reach me at laranguyen811@gmail.com.
+If you want to contact me, you can reach me at laranguyen811@gmail.com.

 ## Usage
 Please note that this application is intended for educational purposes only.
 Always do your own research before making any investment decisions.